oh-my-fish/plugin-archlinux/functions/README.md

 * `pacupd`
 Update and refresh the local package and ABS databases against repositories

+* `pacupg`
+Synchronize with repositories before upgrading packages that are out of date on the local system

 * `pacinsd`
 Install given package(s) as dependencies of another package